 Situated 15 minutes north of Cromwell on SH6, alongside the slopes of the Pisa Range, lies the unassuming settlement of Queensberry.
 It was once the place to stop for coaches and supply wagons midway between Cromwell and Wanaka.
 Queensberry remains the perfect place to stop between towns for a meal and to appreciate the surrounding beauty.

 Tarras is located on SH8 approximately 30km north of Cromwell.
 Close by is Bendigo Station, which attracted worldwide attention with the discovery of Shrek, the very woolly hermit sheep.
-At the Tarras village there is a general store, tearooms, school and merino shop, which specialises in high quality wool products from the district’s famed merino flocks.
+At the Tarras village there is a school, general store, cafe, vintage & homewares shop (housed in the former Shadracks blacksmiths store & residence), and a merino store, which specialises in high quality wool products from the districts famed merino flocks.